sungsoo/sungsoo.github.io/_posts/2014-01-18-persistent-data-structures.md

 (c) The structure in 2b after a second update: write(root.ptr.val = 200).
 Gray indicates the data node is read only
 ![](http://sungsoo.github.com/images/3NodesDiagram3.png)

-For some data structures such as lists or trees we often know what $p$ is ahead of time, so we can implement the algorithm for these specific structures like in figure [binary-tree].
+For some data structures such as lists or trees we often know what *p* is ahead of time, so we can implement the algorithm for these specific structures like in figure [binary-tree].